ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

         }
     }

--  If you are using a virtual environment (highly recommended for development) activate it: ``$ . venv/bin/activate``
+-  If you are using a virtual environment (which is highly recommended for development) activate it: ``$ . venv/bin/activate``
--  Setup the environment for development: ``$ . hacking/env-setup``
+-  Set up the environment for development: ``$ . hacking/env-setup``
 -  Run your test module locally and directly:
    ``$ python -m ansible.modules.my_test /tmp/args.json``